No Time to Die: How to watch the hit new James Bond movie

 Craig.
 Daniel Craig.
-He's back for the final time as superspy James Bond in No Time to Die, the 25th 007 film which hits US theaters this weekend.
+He's back for the final time as superspy James Bond in No Time to Die, the 25th 007 film, which hits US theaters Friday.
 For a while, the British actor made it sound like he wouldn't put on Bond's dinner jacket for a fifth time, so savor this one, fans.
 Here's what to know about the upcoming movie.

 Plot teasers and trailers